-The Rio School District encourages visits to the schools and programs operated by the Rio School District by parents/guardians, members of the community, and other interested persons in order to view the educational program and facilities and to offer constructive comments.
+The Rio School District encourages visits to the schools and programs operated by the Rio School District by parents/guardians, members of the community, and other interested persons to view the educational program and facilities and to offer constructive comments.

-Due to COVID-19 social distancing, we will be restricting visitors on campus during school hours to help minimize exposure.
+Due to COVID-19 social distancing, we may be restricting visitors on campus during school hours to help minimize exposure (pending guidance from Ventura County Public Health).
 Protocols will be put in place based on the county and state guidelines.
-This will include the use of masks and gloves, hand washing and sanitizing as well as 6 feet distancing guidelines.
+This will include the use of masks and gloves, hand washing and sanitizing as well as 3 feet distancing guidelines.

 Classroom visits by members of the community and other interested persons should be arranged in advance with the teacher, principal, or principal designee in charge.
 Approval or denial is based upon whether there is a reasonable basis to conclude that the visit will interfere with school activities.
-Visitors may be accompanied by the principal or principal designee at all times while visitor is on campus when students are present.
+Visitors may be accompanied by the principal or principal designee at all times while they are on campus when students are present.
 In all cases, responsible adult behavior shall be required of all visitors.
 Visitors who pose a threat to the health and safety of students, teachers, or other personnel or who otherwise disrupt the normal operations of the school shall be removed.